Officials Licence Scheme

 The LTA Official Licence Scheme is a professional membership for qualified officials in Britain.
 Being a member demonstrates to parents, players and venues that an official has met key safety checks and training, and being a member is essential for organising competition and being selected for LTA competitions.

-Licensed Officials also get access to the Official Hub, a dedicated area of the LTA website, where helpful resources and dedicated benefits help Officials to do their role as best as they can.
+Officials also get access to the Official Hub, a dedicated area of the LTA website, where helpful resources and dedicated benefits help Licensed Officials do their role as best as they can.

 What checks and training do officials need to join the Official Licence Scheme?